-While the popular FICO credit score gives lenders an indication of how likely a borrower is to repay a loan, a bankruptcy score -- as the name implies -- suggests how likely a consumer is to file for bankruptcy.
-"Lenders are in business to extend credit to borrowers, not to refuse them credit.
-Lenders use tools like bankruptcy scores to protect their ability to stay in business and continue offering credit at competitive rates," says Craig Watts, spokesman for FICO score creator Fair Isaac Corp., which also produces bankruptcy scores.
-Fair Isaac's website notes that its bankruptcy scores can be used in combination with FICO scores to "sharpen" a lender's risk assessment.
+While the popular FICO credit score gives lenders an indication of how likely a borrower is to repay a loan, a bankruptcy score — as the name implies — suggests how likely a consumer is to file for bankruptcy.
+“Lenders are in business to extend credit to borrowers, not to refuse them credit.
+Lenders use tools like bankruptcy scores to protect their ability to stay in business and continue offering credit at competitive rates,” says Craig Watts, spokesman for FICO, which also produces bankruptcy scores.
+FICO’s website notes that its bankruptcy scores can be used in combination with FICO scores to “sharpen” a lender’s risk assessment.

 Bankruptcy scores remain secret

 What gives the bankruptcy score its air of mystery?
 For one, bankruptcy scores, unlike credit scores, remain unavailable to the general public.
 The credit industry isn’t hiding the score’s existence.
 For example, FICO’s website says, “Like FICO scores, Fair Isaac Bankruptcy Scores include reason codes that can be used in notifying the consumer about the factors that led to a credit decision.”

 But unlike its credit scores, which can be purchased many places, the company won’t tell consumers their bankruptcy scores.
 Other companies that have their own versions of these scores take a similar approach.